kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 }
 ```

-### Listening to Balance Changes
+### Listening to balance changes

-Account balance changes can be observed with a balance listener:
+Account balance changes, can be observed by adding balance listener:

 ```csharp
 account.AddBalanceListener( this );